mayureshb7/Adaptive-cruise-control-and-Lane-keep-assist-on-an-RC-car/README.md

-# PROJECT 2: Motion Tracking
+# PROJECT 2: Adaptive cruise control and Lane keep assist on an RC car
 ## Submitted by: Mayuresh Bhosale

 ### Problem Statement: